 David was working as a preventative health promoter for Population Services International (PSI) when he became a Fellow.
 In this position, David carried out one-on-one interventions to promote abstinence, reduction of number of partners, and consistent condom use.
 He has received diverse training in ASRH and his interest is to provide group education to people with hearing disabilities.
 In the future, David would like to study to become a therapist and continue his training in sexual and reproductive health topics.
 Now, he specializes in computer sciences at the University “Técnico Superior.”
 When he became a GOJoven Fellow, David was 21 years old.

 Karen is a leader that was 24 years old when she became a GOJoven Fellow.
-She works as a Youth Project Coordinator for the international NGO Save the Children.
+She worked as a Youth Project Coordinator for the international NGO Save the Children.
 She began her work with young people, coordinating projects in low income areas.
-In her position, she leads adolescent work groups.
-Karen graduated with her bachelor’s degree in Psychology and her short term goal is to complete a master’s degree in Human Psychology at the University La Salle Cancún.
+She also has experience as a mortgage advisor for Elite Brokers.
+Karen graduated with her bachelor’s degree in Psychology and a master’s degree in Human Psychology at the University La Salle Cancún.
 Her vision for the future is to work with youth to promote gender equity through sexual and reproductive rights.
 Also, she hopes to provide teaching and counseling for the Youth Space program.

 Sandybel had been the Director for the Comprehensive Mental Health Center at the Secretary of Health, Mexico for three years when she was selected as a GOJoven Fellow.
 Furthermore, she has other important experience working with youth: she has been a representative for the College of Psychologists, worked with the Adolescent Health Promoters Group (GAPS), and provided training for a political group.
 Sandybel graduated with a bachelor’s degree in psychology from the University La Salle, Cancún and specializes in work with children, adolescents, and adults.
 Her vision for the future is to be promoted to a higher position at her agency.
 Sandybel desires to connect issues of ASRH with the work that she does currently.
 She desires to work on a project with sexual and reproductive health and mental health, providing essential workshops.
 She was 24 when she was selected to be a GOJoven Fellow.